 An “out of this world” opportunity for students (and their parents!) to observe and better understanding the universe we live in by making use of Draper’s in-house observatory and telescope.
 This club will meet one to three evenings each month (weather permitting) and will feature a short lesson on a particular subject in astronomy, followed by hands-on use of the telescope.
 The club will focus on giving students the chance to learn and practice science as it is really practiced.
 Topics will include telescope basics, lunar observing, stellar evolution and the planets of our solar system.
 Students are required to be chaperoned by an adult at each meeting.
 Meeting dates and times will be announced in advance.

 All students at the middle school (grades six through eight) are encouraged to take part in intramural athletics that are offered throughout the school year.
 They are designed to appeal to students of all abilities and diverse interests.
 There are also “friendship league” teams in swimming (USA Swimming Team Club), cross country and volleyball that are open to students in grades 6-8.

-Students in grades seven and eight may also compete at the interscholastic level on modified teams in football, wrestling, baseball, soccer, basketball and swimming.
+Students in grades 7 and 8 may also compete at the interscholastic level on modified teams in football, wrestling, baseball, soccer, basketball and swimming.
 Exceptional athletes in grades seven and eight may try out for a high school interscholastic team, but they need to pass a fairly rigorous test of ability in order to qualify to play at the high school level.
 Questions?
 Contact the Athletic Director at 356-8270 or visit the Athletics Webpage.